savaughn/pokerom-trader/readme.md

 Pokerom Trader is an open-source project that simplifies the process of trading Pokémon between two save files using the PKSav C library.
 This graphical user interface (GUI) provides an intuitive way for Pokémon enthusiasts to transfer Pokémon and items between different save files or Pokémon game versions.

+This currently only support gen2 and I have personally only done crystal to crystal trades.
+Perfect crystal to crystal trades seems to be working too.
+There is no backup system implemented yet.
+Make backup saves before using this on your own personal files, because this is still very early stage and has not been thoroughly tested.

 ## Discord
 https://discord.gg/JUzzegS3AP